 Theatre in Video expands your library’s existing collection of video recordings, while minimizing the problem of damaged or lost VHS or DVD copies and also saving shelf space.
 Both beginner and advanced users will want to use the service for teaching, learning, and research.

 The collection aims to begin in the 1930s and will progress through the 20th century with videos covering the work of the Group Theater and Brecht’s Berliner Ensemble.
 Performances from the 40s and 50s will cover works by William Saroyan, Thornton Wilder, Maxwell Anderson, for example, as well as many works by members of the renowned Actors Studio.
 From the 60s are performances by Jerzy Grotowski’s Polish Laboratory Theatre and Joe Chaikin’s Open Theater.
 Moving into the 70s, the database includes productions from Joseph Papp’s New York Shakespeare Festival.
-A broad range of contemporary productions will include, for example, works by the Brooklyn Academy of Music, The Wooster Group, Robert Wilson, and Richard Foreman.
-Both Broadway and off-Broadway productions are represented in each decade.
+A broad range of contemporary productions are also included, and both Broadway and off-Broadway productions are represented in each decade.

 The writers and actors will also span a wide range of periods and nationalities.
 Some of the authors represented include Sean O’Casey, Jean Cocteau, Derek Walcott, John Millington Synge, Voltaire, August Strindberg, Henrik Ibsen, Moliere, D.H.
 Lawrence, Elie Wiesel, Aeschylus, Anton Chekov, Jean Genet, Jean Giraudoux, Sophocles, Alfred Jarry, Federico Garcia Lorca, John Osborne, Harold Pinter, Racine, George Bernard Shaw, Heinrich von Kleist, Peter Handke, Terrence McNally, Neil Simon, Ntozake Shange, Tennessee Williams, Wendy Wasserstein, Lanford Wilson, George S. Kaufman, Robert Sherwood, Sidney Kingsley, Maxwell Anderson, A.R.
 Gurney, and Richard Sheridan.
 The performers include Dustin Hoffman, Meryl Streep, Faye Dunaway, William Hurt, Robert Redford, Sissy Spacek, John Gielgud, Derek Jacobi, Helen Mirren, Anthony Hopkins (the future Hannibal), Ben Kingsley, Juliet Stevenson, Zoe Wanamaker, and Prunella Scales, to name just a few.